learn-co-curriculum/dsc-standard-normal-distribution/README.md

 Visually, the idea is that the area under the curve left and right from the vertical red line are identical in the left plot and the right plot!

-Thinking on these lines, you can also convert a $z$-score back to a original score $X$ by using same formula as:
+Thinking on these lines, you can also convert a $z$-score back to an original score $X$ by using the same formula as:

 $$\large X=\mu + z\sigma$$